HOW IT WORKS

 • Tier 4.
 Queue.
 If nothing matches cleanly, the shipment lands in your confirmation queue with the top 3 candidate orders ready to one-click pick.

-Below threshold, or if the shipment has any ambiguity we can’t resolve deterministically, it goes to the queue.
+Below threshold, or anywhere the match is ambiguous, it goes to your queue.
 We’d rather ask than ship wrong tracking.

 5. Split shipments and partial fulfillments are first-class